-These No Cook Refrigerator Dill Pickles could become your favorite way to use up all the cucumbers you grow in the summertime.
+These refrigerator dill pickles or icebox dill pickles do not require any cooking and area a great way to use up all the cucumbers you grow in the summertime.
 Making these tangy, crunchy delights is quick and easy.

-If you grow cucumbers in your garden, this is one of the best ways to use those cukes!
-It's not cucumber season yet, so they can be expensive.
+If you raise cucumbers in your garden, this is one of the best ways to use them!
+Cucumbers are plentiful now, but they can be expensive in the Winter.
 Here's our harvest from a couple of days ago, and we'll keep picking throughout the summer.
-YUM!

 - small cucumbers